 Volunteers are the backbone for many organisations and some groups rely entirely on unpaid help.
 Although the sector leads by example, working with volunteers is resource intensive.
-This presents a challenge for small groups with limited capacity to take on the task of recruiting, inducting and preparing volunteers for placements.
+This presents a challenge for small groups without staff able to take on the task of recruiting, inducting and preparing volunteers for placements.
 We will work with our partners to: